Notes on the Geography of Egypt: Historic Cairo 2

 The same view, turned east a bit.

-Looking west, with the high rises of modern Cairo at the horizon and near the Nile.
+Looking west, with the high rises of modern Cairo at the horizon and along the Nile.

 Back on the street: cotton for sale.